samueltenka/FuncRegex/README.md

 After describing how to recognize whitespace, numerical digits, etc., we proceed to describe expressions of arithmetic.
 A powerful feature of FuncRegex is that language-definition is allowed to be **recursive**!
-Here's one more excerpt from "THE_USE.py", showing recursion:
+Here's one more excerpt from "THE_USE.py", showing (in this case indirect) recursion:

     unit = '(("+"|"-"<negate>)?)(("("<expression>")")|(($(""<digitList>)""<digits>)|(""<list>)|($(""<alphabetList>)""<variable>)))""<whitespace>'
     ...